 How Can Diabetics Spot and Avoid Processed Foods?

 Diabetes occurs due to various causes, one of them being poor eating habits.
 A diet high in cholesterol, calories, and fat can increase the risk of diabetes.
-Here we specifically narrow down on nutrition for diabetics, focusing on the information that is typically found at the back of every food item at the grocery store.
+Here we specifically narrow down on nutrition for diabetics, by focusing on processed food and its contents.

 Also read: Time to Unfriend Diabetes

 Almost all food items on supermarket shelves undergo a considerable amount of processing and may be responsible for most lifestyle diseases, including diabetes.
 Sanitation and the need for more shelf-life make minimal processing unavoidable.
 But ultra-processing goes a step further to make the foods more appealing and palatable while significantly influencing blood glucose to rise to unhealthy levels.

 Typically, when an apple is plucked from a tree, its inedible stalks and leaves are removed, and the fruit is cleaned using baking soda to clear any pesticide residues.
 Then, it is packed and shipped to your nearest store, ready for you to eat.
 This is what minimum processing looks like.
 Most whole foods like grains, nuts, and fruits go through a similar cycle.

 But on adding salt, sugar, and fat to the processing, foods become ultra-processed.
 To know whether or not a food item is processed to such a degree, the key is to read its nutrition label carefully and spot the quantities of certain food elements before adding them to your cart.

 Also watch: How to Read a Nutrition Label?